 Birds of prey show at the castle Hohenwerfen |

-Nothing shiny nor glitzy about this castle but most interesting surprise for us was the Birds of Prey show.
-They put on a good show getting the variety of birds to swoop down above your heads from one handler to the other.
+There was nothing shiny or glitzy about the castle; however, the most surprising and interesting experience was the Birds of Prey show.
+They put on an impressive display, with a variety of birds swooping down above our heads from one handler to another.

-Next trip is to France where we do have reservations for a rental apartment in Colmar France.
+Our next trip will be to France, where we have reservations for a rental apartment in Colmar.

 ![]() |